ItsHungg/Stringify/README.md

 #### 3. Which method should I use to install, zipped file or installer?
 > I recommend you use an installer to install Stringify because it's more convenient and you won't need to install any Python library to use.
 #### 4. Does Stringify support MacOS or Linux?
-> No. Stringify only works with Window.
-Running Stringify on an another OS might get some features break.
+> No. Stringify only works with Windows.
+Running Stringify on another OS might get some feature break.

 <hr>